ryansonshine/cz-cli/README.md

 It appears the maintainers [may no longer have access to publish][2] to npm, but can still approve/merge bug fixes.

-[This package][3] will continue to be updated in npm with changes from the upstream repository.
+[This package][3] is being supported for enterprise use and will continue to be updated and published on npm with security updates.

 ## Migrate/Install